sensu/sensu-go-workshop/lessons/operator/02/README.md

 ## Goals

 In this lesson we will setup a local multi-node Sensu environment for use during the workshop.
-This lesson is intended for operators of Sensu or anyone who would like to explore Sesnu from a technical perspective.
+This lesson is intended for operators of Sensu or anyone who would like to explore Sensu from a technical perspective.

 ## Prerequisites